StefanPapp/currency/02_currency_docker/README.md

 # README
 We have created a python module.
+This will only work if we have Python 3.10 installed.
+Lets put it in a Docker container.

 docker build . -t stefanpapp/currencyconverter
 docker run -it stefanpapp/currencyconverter:latest /bin/bash